ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 ## BBO Deal generator

-BBO includes a Deal generator that produces random hand and provides a means for constraining the deals.
+BBO includes a Deal generator that produces random hand and provides a means for constraining the deals.<br>

 <a href="https://www.bridgebase.com/tools/dealer/dealer.php" target="_blank">Dealer by Hans van Staveren, et.al.</a>